fma2/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/dev_tools_quiz.md

 It is 316 KB

 * Test the www.ticketswizard.com website with google's [PageSpeed Insights](http://www.ticketswizard.com/).
 (You can also download the chrome plugin).
 What is the lowest hanging fruit to optimize the website?
 How many kilobytes of data can be eliminated?
+*
+Optimize images - 885.9KiB can be eliminated